stereobird/sudoku/README.md

 Configuration
 =============

-In `sudoku.js`, there are a couple of configurable items in addition to some initial variable declaration:
+In `sudoku.js`, there are a couple of configurable items in addition to some initial variable declarations:

 ```js
 var uimap = {},